Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/fm_access_management.md

 - RESOURCE = SERVICE:UI,
 - ACTIONS = ( 'CONNECT' ),
-- CONDITION = ' GROUP=="PRODUCTION" && ID~=''CFT-PROD-ITEM\*'' '
+- CONDITION = ' GROUP=="PRODUCTION" && ID~=''CFT- PROD- ITEM\*'' '

-A user with this privilege can only connect to a Transfer CFT server whose UCONF `cft.instance_group` value is set to PRODUCTION, and whose `cft.instance_id` value begins with CFT-PROD-ITEM.
+A user with this privilege can only connect to a Transfer CFT server whose UCONF `cft.instance_group` value is set to PRODUCTION, and whose `cft.instance_id` value begins with CFT- PROD- ITEM.

 The following is an example of the {{< TransferCFT/suitevariablesTransferCFTName  >}} configuration for this use case (the ROLE must exist in {{< TransferCFT/suitevariablesFlowManager  >}}, and be available for required users):